Published January 3, 2026 · Updated July 12, 2026

 Chef Tips for the Best Pear Crisp

-Chill the topping: Freeze the topping for at least 15 minutes before it goes on the fruit.
+Freeze the topping: Chill the topping for at least 15 minutes before it goes on the fruit.
 Cold butter is the secret to a crumbly, crisp top instead of a greasy one.

 Keep it crunchy: Do not cover the crisp while it bakes.
 The steam needs to escape, or the topping softens instead of crisping.

-Serve with contrast: A dollop of unsweetened Greek yogurt or sugar-free whipped cream adds protein and a cool, creamy counterpoint to the warm fruit.
+Serve with contrast: A spoonful of plain Greek yogurt, unsweetened whipped cream, or vanilla whipped ricotta adds protein and a cool, creamy counterpoint that further slows the meal’s glycemic impact.

 Storage and Serving Suggestions